 Discussion Guides and Checklists: For each assignment you will find an online Discussion Guide provided by the instructor.
-You will also find a Checklist of writing skills and techniques intended to help you focus on what creative writing elements should be emphasized in the Student Writing Group and Workshop Discussions.
-These creative are the specific writing skills and techniques reflected in the rubrics used by the instructor to assess the results of each of the creative writing assignments.
+You will also find a Checklist of writing skills and techniques intended to help you focus on those creative writing elements emphasized in that week's Student Writing Group and Workshop Discussions.
+These are the specific writing skills and techniques reflected in the rubrics the instructors and T.A.'s use to assess the results of each creative writing assignments.